Amazon agrees to buy PillPack, an online pharmacy

 The acquisition is expected to close in the second half of this year.
 Amazon didn't disclose the value of the deal.
 PillPack already raised over $120 million in funding, according to Crunchbase.

-The deal fulfills reports that Amazon was planning on jumping into the pharmacy and health care industries.
+The deal fulfills reports that Amazon is planning to jump into the pharmacy and health care industries.
 For instance, the St. Louis Post-Dispatch reported in October that Amazon obtained approval to be a wholesale distributor of pharmaceuticals in 12 states.
 Amazon likely decided to push into the new field to help it maintain its rapid growth and bring in more customers.

-Stocks for a handful of drug store companies sank Thursday, including Ride Aid, CVS and Walgreens Boots Alliance, a typical market move anytime Amazon jumps into a new market.
+Stocks for a handful of drugstore companies sank Thursday, including Rite Aid, CVS and Walgreens Boots Alliance, a typical market move anytime Amazon jumps into a new market.

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.